gpschool/gpss17/_posts/2017-09-14-advances-approximate-inference-gps.md

   end: "10:30"
   youtube:
 - title: "Probabilistic Programming with GPs"
-  abstract:"Probabilistic modeling is a powerful approach for analyzing empirical information.
+  abstract: "Probabilistic modeling is a powerful approach for analyzing empirical information.
 In   this talk, I will provide an overview of Edward, a software library for probabilistic modeling.
 Formally, Edward is a probabilistic programming system built on computational graphs, supporting compositions of both models and inference for flexible experimentation.
 Edward is also integrated into TensorFlow, enabling large-scale experiments on multi-GPU, multi-machine environments.
 In particular, I will show how to apply Gaussian processes in Edward for two purposes: to build deep probabilistic models for representation learning and to build flexible variational approximations for accurate Bayesian inference."
   author:
   - family: Tran
     given: Dustin